-Originally, all hot dogs were made with steamed buns, and most times the buns would be soggy.
+Originally, Jim's hot dogs were made with steamed buns, and most times the buns would be soggy.
 If customers took the sandwiches home, the buns would harden.
-Jim was very clever – he grilled the wieners, placed them in his special buns, added dressings and popped them in the broiler.
+Jim was very clever – he grilled the wieners, placed them in his special buns, added dressings, and popped them in the broiler.
 Success!

 Jim's uses the very best wiener available and a special cheese over the sauce that melts and forms a perfect crust.
-Jim was adamant about the sauce; he would not put ketchup on a hot dog.
-Al has since loosened up a bit on that, but not many people ask for ketchup – why would you want ketchup instead of a million dollar sauce?
+Jim was adamant about the sauce – he would not put ketchup on a hot dog.
+Son Al loosened up a bit on that, but not many people ask for ketchup.
+Why would you want ketchup when you could use Jim's Famous Sauce?

 - Grill hot dog and place in bun

 Note: Jim's Famous Sauce is best served warm.